microsoft/kiota/docs/requiredtools/dotnet.md

 - [.NET SDK 5.0](https://dotnet.microsoft.com/download)

-## Initializing target projects
+## Target project requirements

-Before you can compile and run the target project, you will need to initialize it.
-After initializing the test project, you will need to add references to the [abstraction](../abstractions/dotnet) and the [authentication](../authentication/dotnet/azure), [http](../http/dotnet/httpclient), [serialization](../serialization/dotnet/json) packages from the GitHub feed.
+Before you can compile and run the generated files, you will need to make sure they are part of a project with the required dependencies.
+After creating a new project, or reusing an existing one, you will need to add references to the [abstraction](../abstractions/dotnet) and the [authentication](../authentication/dotnet/azure), [http](../http/dotnet/httpclient), [serialization](../serialization/dotnet/json) packages from the GitHub feed.

+## Creating target projects

+> Note: you can use an existing project if you have one you'd like to, in that case, you can skip the following section.

-Execute the following command in the directory you want to initialize the project in.
+Execute the following command in the directory you want to create a new project.

 ```Shell
 dotnet new console
 dotnet new gitignore
 ```

+> Note: in this example the console template is used, but you can use any CSharp template.

 ## Adding dependencies